 I badly need some help to regain my swimming confidence.
 I used to swim a lot but cannot do so now.
 I have lost my confidence.

-Your first step when you get there is to get into the water in the shallow end and just walk about.
+Your first step when you get there is to get into the water in the shallow end and walk about.
 Remain in your depth and experience the feel of the water, maybe submerge to shoulder level, but stay within your depth until you feel happy and comfortable.

-My best-selling book 'The Complete Guide to Simple Swimming' contains aspects of learning to swim plus over 80 separate swimming exercises to help all parts of basic swimming.
+My best-selling book 'The Complete Beginners Guide to Swimming' contains aspects of learning to swim plus over 80 separate swimming exercises to help all parts of basic swimming.
 You can download it, print out the parts you need and take them to your pool to try out.
 Click the link below for more information.